fixfell7/logi7400/README.md

 [Logisim](http://www.cburch.com/logisim/) 7400 series integrated circuits library.

+## fixfell fork

+Some improvements and bug fixs on the `logi7400ic.circ` file for Logisim-evolution.

 ## Variants

 There are two variants of the library with different circuit appearances available: